Solving decision problems with endogenous uncertainty and conditional information revelation using influence diagrams: Cost-benefit analysis for climate change mitigation

 \subsection{Modifying the influence diagram}

-As discussed in Section \ref{section:decprog}, the original formulation of Decision Programming was limited to problems with discrete and finite state spaces for all nodes.
-However, discretizing the emission levels $D_{Ei}, i \in \{1,2,3\}$ would result in suboptimal solutions and we would thus prefer having continuous decision variables for the emission levels.
-To achieve this, we employ the decomposition presented in Section \ref{subsection:decomposition} and move the nodes $D_{Ei}, i \in \{1,2,3\}$ to the subproblem.
-Additionally, we move into the subproblem all nodes that are not in the information set of each of the emission level decisions.
-The influence diagram resulting from this decomposition is presented in Fig. \ref{fig:score_simplified}.
-We assume that the previous decisions and chance node realizations are remembered in each decision node, but omit these arcs in Fig. \ref{fig:score} for clarity.
+As discussed in Section \ref{section:contributions}, the original formulation is limited to problems with discrete and finite state spaces for all nodes.
+However, discretizing the emission levels $D_{Ei}$ for $i \in \{1,2,3\}$ would inevitably result in suboptimal solutions, thereby limiting the representability of the naturally continuous nature of the decision variables representing the emission levels.